 As I enjoy slow cooker baking so much, one recipe that I make over and over again is slow cooker fudge.
 It’s so simple to make, turns out really well, and most of all tastes great!

-Fudge is idea to make for gifts, whether it is teacher gifts at the end of the school year, or Christmas gifts for family and friends, and it is also great for bake sales.
-Making it in your crockpot just adds to the convenience!
+Fudge is ideal to make for gifts, whether it is teacher gifts at the end of the school year, or Christmas gifts for family and friends, and it is also great for bake sales.

-Stir every 15 minutes, and after around 1 hour it will be ready to pour into a lined container to set in the fridge.
+After around 1 hour it will be ready to pour into a lined container to set in the fridge.

 You can add icing sugar (beat in well once the mixture is smooth) and flavourings before transferring it to another dish to set as well.